 The choice of money supply is also important.
 According to austrians, a wise definition of money is the so-called True/Austrian Money Supply (TMS/AMS), formulated as TMS = standard money held by the public (notes and coins) + money substitutes.
 M1, M2, M3, and MZM include different substitutes (for a summary, see this table from Wikipedia).
 Salerno (1987) and Shostak (2000) explain that each of these measures have their own flaws.
 For example, M2 and M3 include Money-Market Deposit Accounts (MMDA), which is an investment in various money market instruments.
 In other words, only the ownership of money has changed.
 But not the total amount of money.
 Including it into the definition of money is doing a double counting.
 Shostak (2000) also says that MZM does not take account MMDA but instead it includes assets that can be converted into money, i.e., all money market (mutual) funds (MMF or MMMF).
 These various forms of investments are in fact credit transactions.
 MZM tells nothing about where money is located or what it is, and thus does not distinguish between a claim and credit transaction.
 Unlike the common measures of money supply, TMS does not include MMDA, MMF, or travelers' checks but considers the government demand deposits and note balances, as well as demand deposits of foreign banks and institutions.

 To illustrate, Selleby & Helmersson (2009) shows that M0 (more liquid) and M4 (less liquid) measures of money supply positively and negatively affect consumption/investment ratio, respectively.
 Sechrest (2004) compares the correlation of M1, M2, and the austrian measure of money supply with, successively, industrial production, business equipment production, commercial and industrial loans, price levels.
 There is a modest difference in r² but since it is not an effect size, the r should be used.
 In this case, there is no difference at all.
 One must be careful with such interpretation however.
-Sechrest's analysis, as he admitted, was purely correlational, whereas most (if not all) econometric studies on the ABCT are causational.
-For example, Sechrest has not attempted to detect non-stationarity (e.g., through unit root tests) and this is a sine qua none condition for correct causal inferences in time series regression.
+Sechrest’s analysis, as he admitted, was purely correlational, whereas most (if not all) econometric studies on the ABCT are causational.
+For example, Sechrest has not attempted to detect non-stationarity (e.g., through unit root tests) and this is a sine qua non condition for correct causal inferences in time series regression.
 Also, Shostak (2000) shows that the difference in trends (growths) between M2, M3, MZM and AMS, is serious enough.
 He finally argues that the soundness of a definition of money supply cannot be established by means of a statistical analysis but only by means of its theoretical soundness.

-One very serious problem is related with the classification of industries into late, middle and early stages.
+One very serious problem is related to the classification of industries into late, middle and early stages.
 Murphy et al. (2010) focused on this issue.
-Mulligan (2002) has provided perhaps one of the most illustrative example of this problem.
-He uses VECM (Table 3) to show how the employment rate react to the interest rate.
+Mulligan (2002) has provided perhaps one of the most illustrative examples of this problem.
+He uses VECM (Table 3) to show how the employment rate reacts to the interest rate.
 It was found that manufacturing (Mfg.), construction (Con.), finance, insurance, and real estate (Fin.), government (Gov.), and services (Svs.), belong to the early stages of production, and that mining (Min.), transportation and utilities (Trns.), retail trade industry (Ret.), and wholesale trade industry (Whl.) belong to the late stages of production.
 Mulligan explains this result as follows :

 If any sector could be identified a priori as early stage of production, it would be mining.
 However, many high-value mining activities like petroleum production and field services are clearly late stages, temporally if not conceptually.
 If less aggregated employment data were readily available for mining, it would be possible to test whether this accounts for the late-stage finding and whether the data confirm that refining is later-stage than mining strictly defined.
 Mining consists of slow and fast activities, just as slow-growing trees represent higher-order, earlier-stage production, and fast-growing trees are lower-order and late-stage.
 For example, coal may be delivered and burned to heat homes relatively quickly after being mined, with a minimum of intermediate processing, which would constitute late-stage production.
 The same mine could also produce coal for steel mills and other sophisticated concerns that use the coal in complex and time-consuming industrial processes, a form of early-stage production.
 Thus the same production can be either early or late stage depending on whether the output is sold to a final consumer or another firm.
 It may simply be that fast, late-stage mining activities predominate, or, because labor data is examined here, that fast mining activities are merely more labor intensive.